vfarcic/devops24/manuscript/04-helm.md

 The `name`, `version`, and `apiVersion` are mandatory fields.
 All the others are optional.

-Most of the fields should be self-explanatory, but we'll go through each of them just in case.
+Even though most of the fields should be self-explanatory, we'll go through each of them just in case.

 The `name` is the name of the Chart and the `version` is the version.
 That's obvious, isn't it?
 The important thing to note is that versions must follow [SemVer 2](http://semver.org/) standard.
 The full identification of a Chart package in a repository is always a combination of a name and a version.
 If we package this Chart, its name would be *go-demo-3-0.0.1.tgz*.
-The `apiVersion` is the version of the Chart and, at this moment, the only supported value is `v1`.
+The `apiVersion` is the version of the Helm API and, at this moment, the only supported value is `v1`.

 The rest of the fields are mostly informational.
-You should be able to understand their meaning, so I won't bother you with lenghtly explanations.
+You should be able to understand their meaning, so I won't bother you with lengthy explanations.

 The next in line is the LICENSE file.